dozyio/terrastrap/README.md

 ## Changing Terraform Versions

-The Makefile checks the Terraform version.
+Terrastrap has support for TFENV in as much as it checks for the TFENV binary.

+If you're not using TFENV, the Makefile checks your version of Terraform.
 At time of writing this is pegged to version 0.14.7.
 To update, edit the Makefile and update the TERRAFORM_VERSION and md5 hash.

 ```
 TERRAFORM:= $(shell command -v terraform 2> /dev/null)